 Planetary waves of the extratropical atmosphere are the largest Rossby waves spanning the size of the Earth's radius and longer, and are generally slowly varying (e.g., Burger, 1958; Phillips, 1963).
-It has been well established in the literature that planetary waves in the Northern Hemisphere (NH) have a source predominantly in the lower troposphere (hereafter surface wave source), primarily associated with orography, land-sea contrasts (e.g., Charney and Eliassen, 1949; Smagorinsky, 1953; Held, 1983; 20 Held and Hoskins, 1985) as well as baroclinic instability (e.g., Charney, 1947; Eady, 1949; Hartmann, 1979) and nonlinear wave-wave interactions (e.g., Scinocca and Haynes, 1998; Domeisen and Plumb, 2012).
-These planetary waves can propagate upwards reaching the stratosphere, although the bulk of planetary wave activity is dissipated in the upper troposphere (e.g.,
+It has been well established in the literature that planetary waves in the Northern Hemisphere (NH) have a source predominantly in the lower troposphere (hereafter surface 20 wave source), primarily associated with orography, land-sea contrasts (e.g., Charney and Eliassen, 1949; Smagorinsky, 1953; Held, 1983; Held and Hoskins, 1985) as well as baroclinic instability (e.g., Charney, 1947; Eady, 1949; Hartmann, 1979) and nonlinear wave-wave interactions (e.g., Scinocca and Haynes, 1998; Domeisen and Plumb, 2012).
+These planetary waves can propagate upwards reaching the stratosphere, although the bulk of planetary wave activity is dissipated in the upper troposphere

-Edmon et al., 1980).
-The remaining planetary wave activity may propagate deeply into the winter stratosphere where they can disturb the polar vortex via wave-mean flow interactions, decelerating the stratospheric westerlies (e.g., Charney and Drazin, 1961; Matsuno, 1970, 1971; Holton and Mass, 1976; Limpasuvan et al., 2004).
-Under extreme situations this results in sudden stratospheric warming (SSW) events (e.g., Schoeberl, 1978; Butler et al., 2015) or sudden stratospheric deceleration (SSD) events (Birner and Albers, 2017).
-SSDs are abrupt decelerations of the stratospheric polar vortex, whereas SSWs require a reversal of the stratospheric flow from westerlies to easterlies.
+(e.g., Edmon et al., 1980).
+The remaining planetary wave activity may propagate deeply into the winter stratosphere where they can disturb the polar vortex via wave-mean flow interactions, decelerating the stratospheric westerly winds (e.g., Charney and 25 Drazin, 1961; Matsuno, 1970, 1971; Holton and Mass, 1976; Limpasuvan et al., 2004).
+Under extreme situations this results in sudden stratospheric deceleration (SSD) events (Birner and Albers, 2017; Cámará et al., 2019) or sudden stratospheric warming (SSW) events (e.g., Schoeberl, 1978; Butler et al., 2015).
+SSDs are abrupt decelerations of the stratospheric polar vortex, whereas SSWs require a reversal of the stratospheric winds from the westerlies to the easterlies.
+Here note that only the planetary scale waves can enter the strong westerlies in the stratospheric polar vortex (Charney and Drazin, 1961).

-Wave-mean flow interaction is important for the onset of a stratospheric event, however anomalous surface wave forcing prior to the stratospheric event is not a necessary condition for SSDs or SSWs to occur (e.g., Plumb, 1981; Scott and Polvani, 2006; Hitchcock and Haynes, 2016; Birner and Albers, 2017; de la Cámara et al., 2017, 2019).
+30 Wave-mean flow interaction is important for the onset of a stratospheric event, however anomalous surface wave forcing prior to the stratospheric event is not a necessary condition for SSDs or SSWs to occur (e.g., Plumb, 1981; Scott and Polvani, 2004, 2006; Albers and Birner, 2014; Hitchcock and Haynes, 2016; Birner and Albers, 2017; Cámará et al., 2017, 2019).
 That is, climatological tropospheric wave forcing can be sufficient, depending on the stratospheric state prior to the event.
-Indeed, only about a third of the SSWs are associated with a strong tropospheric precursor (i.e., wave activity fluxes exceeding 2 standard deviations; Birner and Albers, 2017; Lindgren et al., 2018; de la Cámara et al., 2019; White et al., 2019).
-This leaves two thirds of the SSWs that are not directly related to a strong tropospheric precursor, suggesting that their origin depends more on stratospheric conditions.
-This means that the stratosphere exerts some control over the tropospheric waves that can enter it (e.g., Scott and Polvani, 2004; Hitchcock and Haynes, 2016).
-Indeed, Scott and Polvani (2006); Sjoberg and Birner (2014) have shown that even for steady tropospheric forcing SSWs still occur.
-One of the suggested mechanisms for the onset of the SSWs is self-tuning resonance (e.g., Plumb, 1981; Matthewman and Esler, 2011; Esler and Matthewman, 2011; Lindgren and Sheshadri, 2020), however it is still debated in the literature (e.g., Dunn-Sigouin and Shaw, 2020).
+Indeed, only about a third of the SSWs are associated with a strong tropospheric precursor (i.e., wave activity fluxes exceeding 35 2 standard deviations; Birner and Albers, 2017; Lindgren et al., 2018; Cámará et al., 2019; White et al., 2019).
+This leaves two thirds of the SSWs that might not be directly related to a tropospheric precursor, suggesting their origin depends on the stratospheric dynamics.
+This is consistent with Scott and Polvani (2004, 2006), who have shown that even in the absence of a varying troposphere and thus time dependent tropospheric forcing the SSWs still occur.
+One of the suggested mechanisms for the onset of the SSWs is self-tuning resonance in the stratosphere (e.g., Plumb, 1981; Matthewman and Esler, 2011; Esler and 40 Matthewman, 2011; Lindgren and Sheshadri, 2020), however it is still debated in the literature (e.g., Dunn-Sigouin and Shaw, 2020).